 Buddhists -- Lunar New Year

 Lunar New Year usually occurs in early February.
 In our community the Lion Dance is performed in front of all shops to drive out evil spirits and bring good luck.
-This tract is designed for the Vietnamese Chinese community for the year 2017.
-It shares a story of true wealth. (print two sides and flip on the SHORT edge).
+This tract is designed for the Chinese community for the year 2018.
+It shares a story of loyalty. (print two sides and flip on the SHORT edge).

 Hindus -- Deepavali